hewiefreeman/GopherGameServer/CONTRIBUTING.md

 ## Ways to contribute

 1) See if there is an Issue that you can take up to fix or implement
+2) Help expand and clarify documentation and/or usage section
-2) Have a good idea?
+3) Have a good idea?
 Open and submit a detailed Issue.
-3) Email me with comments or recommendations directly: dominiquedebergue@gmail.com
+4) Email me with comments or recommendations directly: dominiquedebergue@gmail.com

 ## Guidlines